 Most retainers are non-refundable unless labeled "unreasonable" by a court.
-If you decide to drop a case that your lawyer has worked on before the retainer has been exhausted, you may forfeit the remainder.
+If you decide to drop a case that your lawyer has worked on before the retainer has been exhausted, you might forfeit the remainder.

-- Plaintiff's counsel in automobile accident lawsuits
+- automobile accident lawsuits

-- Medical malpractice
+- medical malpractice claims

-- Other personal injury cases
+- other personal injury cases, and

-- Debt collection cases.
+- debt collection cases.

-What About Expenses and Court Costs?
+Expenses and Court Costs

 Keeping Track of Legal Fees